Planning to leave an inheritance to your loved ones? To help guide you in the estate planning process, here are five things to consider:

 At its core, estate planning is a crucial part of ensuring your assets are safeguarded for your loved ones and is part of your complete financial plan.

+In the end, estate planning is about ensuring your wishes are respected and your assets are safeguarded for your loved ones.
 To get started, consult a wealth advisor at SCU for a full review of your financial plan.
 We can help you stay on track and preserve your family’s wealth across generations.